samfisherirl/Useful-AHK-v2-Libraries-and-Classes/README.md

 My goal is to centralize, as well as add examples, a readme when missing, and english translations for comments.
 Credits are included in each file, and thank you thqby for the original repo above, it is greatly appreciated.

-# All scripts in one place
+# A central list of AHKv2 resources

 For each of these scripts, you can either use CTRL+F or you can view the same readme's within designated folders in this repo.